A. Review. The board of directors shall review the salary ordinance as conditions require.

 1. Changes, additions to, and deletions from the provisions of this chapter shall be only by ordinance of the board of directors.

 B. Validity.
-If any paragraph, sentence, clause or phrase of this salary ordinance for any reason is held to be unconstitutional or invalid, such shall not affect the remaining portions of this chapter.
+If any paragraph, sentence, clause or phrase of this chapter for any reason is held to be unconstitutional or invalid, such shall not affect the remaining portions of this chapter.

 C. Reference Adoption.
 The following ordinances, schedules, reports, and materials are hereby adopted by reference: